 This system was named "Emirates Sustainability Code", which includes the sustainability approach to managing environmental, economic and social impacts, and it is a system that reflects the commitment of government institutions to try to reduce impacts, manage them and sustain their resources.

 It is an innovative model for assessing the level of sustainability in the environmental, societal and economic fields.
 Moreover, the main activities supporting it, so that the stage of development of sustainability can be known within the three areas, mentioned above, and the matter that can be obtained leadership in sustainability by closing the gaps that impede the process of reaching it.

 The GDRFA conducts a periodic review to determine its position on the path of corporate sustainability according to the maturation matrix, and the GDRFA adjusts the matrix when needed to reflect changes in conditions, priorities of the concerned groups, laws, regulations and other changes.

 The GDRFA defines the concept of corporate sustainability by applying the following principles, which are used in developing the corporate sustainability matrix:

 (It is a clear intent or policy to include key stakeholders in the organization's strategy development, corporate planning, and mentoring processes, with a particular focus on engaging people who might otherwise be excluded or marginalized)

-(It is the commitment to a set of ethical standards, laws and behaviors, where these values are the basis for everything in the GDRFA and accordingly these values are disclosed so that there is no doubt about what supports the current and future actions of GDRFA and their impact on the economy, environment and society).
+(It is the commitment to a set of ethical standards, laws and behaviours, where these values are the basis for everything in the GDRFA and accordingly these values are disclosed so that there is no doubt about what supports the current and future actions of GDRFA and their impact on the economy, environment and society).